keithdoggett/keithdoggett.github.io/_projects/spatial-stats.markdown

 2. Local Measurements
   * `Join Count`
 3. Utilities
-  * Add support for .gal file imports
+  * Add support for .gal/.swm file imports
   * Add support for Rate variables
   * Add support for Bayes smoothing
   * Add an additional gem `spatial_stats-geojson` that will depend on `RGeo`, but can produce weights matrices from geojson inputs.